pythonanywhere/help_pages/articles/Streamlit.md

 ## Getting and listing websites

-You can get a list of new style websites from PythonAnywhere with this command:
+You can get a list of new-style websites from PythonAnywhere with this command:

 ```bash
 pa website get